-Anyone who knows me has probably at some point been baffled by how I can possibly afford to travel as much and as cheaply as I do.
+Anyone who knows me has probably at some point been baffled by how I can possibly afford to travel on a student budget – at least as often and as cheaply as I do.
 My gap year was spent almost entirely out of the country, except a few weeks here and there, and I managed to avoid that long stint working at home which many have to endure before being able to afford a big backpacking trip.
 I’ve also managed to take a long trip every summer since I went to university, and I haven’t broken the bank.
 But it hasn’t been down to handouts, and I’m definitely not rich.
 It’s come from a combination of (slightly obsessive) saving – check out my tips on how to save while you study here – and an impulsive need to take opportunities when I spot them.
 There just happen to be a lot of really great budget travel opportunities out there, especially for students at university, which people either don’t know about, or haven’t put time into exploring.

 So in an effort to explain myself, I’ve come up with some handy tips to help you to find and grab those opportunities.
 Read on if you’re intrigued!